Louis Jolyon West: Conflict with Scientologists

 According to West, Scientologists attempted to discredit him and get him fired, using methods similar to those used in Operation Freakout.
 This was allegedly done after his contributions to a 1980 textbook that classified Scientology as a cult.

 West participated in an American Psychiatric Association panel on cults.
 Each speaker had received a letter threatening a lawsuit if Scientology were mentioned; apparently others were intimidated.
 Only West, the last speaker, referred to the letter and the cult:

 "I read parts of the letter to the 1,000-plus psychiatrists and then told any Scientologists in the crowd to pay attention.
 I said I would like to advise my colleagues that I consider Scientology a cult and L. Ron Hubbard a quack and a fake.
 I wasn't about to let them intimidate me."

 Personal life

-In 1944, West was married psychologist Kathryn Hopkirk, who he met as a freshman at the University of Iowa.
+In 1944, West married psychologist Kathryn Hopkirk, whom he met as a freshman at the University of Iowa.
 Together they had two daughters, Anne and Mary, and a son, John.

 In the late 1950s, West befriended the English novelist and philosopher Aldous Huxley.

 Death

-In 1999, West died at his home in Los Angeles at age 74.
+In 1999, West died at his home in Los Angeles at the age of 74.
 His family said the cause of death was metastatic cancer.
 However, West's son John would later assert in a 2009 memoir that he helped his father end his life at the latter's choice by using prescription medication due to the terminal illness.